wklix/TransLNP/README.md

-# Data-Balanced Transformer for Accelerated LNP Screening in mRNA Delivery
+# Data-Balanced Transformer for Accelerated LNPs Screening in mRNA Delivery

 ## TransLNP